Shivaot/JS-Local-Storage-Penetration/README.md

-# Javascript app to to do local storage interaction.
+# Javascript app to do local storage interaction.